tanvincible/tanvincible.github.io/_posts/2024-12-30-my-first-blog-post.md

 ---
 I have been thinking about blogging for almost a year, but it never caught on for some reason.
 Finally, after months, here I am (at the end of 2024), writing my first-ever blog post.
 For this one, I'll write my thoughts behind the WHY BLOGGING.
 I will also include things I'm involved in and things you might see in my future posts (I hope they happen, fingers crossed).

 One of the key reasons I decided to write blogs in the first place is to keep track of things I learned, am learning, and plan to learn.
 I have varied interests revolving around various topics, say, in a broader sense, software development, number theory, AI/ML, etc., and I also tend to forget things along the way.
+I reckon these blogs will be helpful if I want to look back.

 Secondly, since the release of ChatGPT, I have relied on it too much.
 I use it as my automation tool, asking it to write emails, docs, reports, etc. In short, for any writing task requiring creativity and some thinking, I let ChatGPT take charge, resulting in my writing skills downgrading (as evident in this post).
 Anyway, I reckon writing blogs will help lessen the side effects of using the chatbot.